 During the Fall semester, students move to many different areas of the world to attend college or University, causing great concern during the COVID-19 pandemic.
 Many students may travel from a high-risk area to a college located in a lower risk area, therefore, putting increasing the chances of spreading the virus among campus.
 Students traveling from a high-risk area should be tested for COVID-19 before moving to college dorms or attending classes on campus.
 Generally speaking, all students should be tested before arriving at school for the Fall semester.
 However, students from high-risk areas are the greatest concern when it comes to testing.
 Though it may seem wrong to discriminate on student locations, it is important to take precautions so that low-risk areas avoid a spike in COVID-19 cases.

-Whether students are traveling from a high risk area or a low risk area should not be a deciding factor when it comes to the re-opening of college campuses.
+Whether students are traveling from a high-risk area or a low-risk area should not be a deciding factor when it comes to the re-opening of college campuses.
 Students should avoid attending college campuses until the number of COVID-19 cases has decreased significantly.
-Once the number of cases goes down for a significant amount of time, and students are able to go back to on-campus learning, students will be allowed to travel anywhere to attend the school of their choice without having to undergo COVID-19 testing or other obstacles to attend school.
+Once the number of cases goes down for a significant amount of time, and students can go back to on-campus learning, students will be allowed to travel anywhere to attend the school of their choice without having to undergo COVID-19 testing or other obstacles to attend school.
 Students should feel safe when they are away from home, and with the stresses of COVID-19 on students and staff, it will be harder for them to succeed when they feel they are unsafe from the virus.